SebastianVeile/zmk-config/README.md

-# ZMK configuration for Ferris Sweep with dongle - "Sweeple"
+# ZMK configuration for Ferris Sweep with dongle - "Sweeple".

 This is my configuration with 3 Nice!Nanos: One connected through usb working as a dongle, and one for each keyboard split.